moveit/moveit2_tutorials/doc/tutorials/pick_and_place_with_moveit_task_constructor/pick_and_place_with_moveit_task_constructor.rst

 We will need a launch file to launch the ``move_group``, ``ros2_control``, ``static_tf``, ``robot_state_publisher``, and ``rviz`` nodes that provide us the environment to run the demo.
 The one we will use for this example can be found :codedir:`here<tutorials/pick_and_place_with_moveit_task_constructor/launch/mtc_demo.launch.py>`.

-To run the MoveIt Task Constructor node, we need a second launch file to start the ``mtc_tutorial`` executable with the proper parameters.
-Either load URDF, SRDF, and OMPL parameters, or use MoveIt Configs Utils to do so.
+To run the MoveIt Task Constructor node, we will use a second launch file to start the ``mtc_tutorial`` executable with the proper parameters.
+Here we can load URDF, SRDF, and OMPL parameters, or use MoveIt Configs Utils to do so.
 Your launch file should look something like the one found in this tutorial package :codedir:`here <tutorials/pick_and_place_with_moveit_task_constructor/launch/pick_place_demo.launch.py>` (pay close attention to the ``package`` and ``executable`` arguments below as they are different from the launch file linked) :

 .. code-block:: python